seL4/docs/content_collections/_status/sel4test.md

 This is the `sel4test-driver` binary and it then also serves as the main test runner.
 It runs the configured tests and sets up the required test environment for each test.
-It prints out test results over a serial connection. `sel4test-driver` is maintained by Data61 and is currently the only test runner that is expected to run tests defined for seL4test.
+It prints out test results over a serial connection. `sel4test-driver` is maintained by the seL4 Foundation and is currently the only test runner that is expected to run tests defined for seL4test.

 ### Test environments